 Coastal wetlands are among the most biologically productive natural ecosystems on Earth.
 Unfortunately, the activities of people have diminished or eliminated these important tidal areas over the past century.

-Widespread decreases in wetland habitats were seen with dragline ditching, with the amount of wetland habitat lost varying with the intensity of ditching.
-In the most extensively ditched areas, up to 80 percent of historical wetland was replaced with ditch and spoil pile.
-On average, half of an impacted area was ditch and spoil.
-This reduced ecological productivity, which in turn reduced the fish and wildlife an area could support.
-The valuable protection from storms that wetlands provide was also diminished.
+In the most extensively ditched areas, up to 80 percent of historical wetlands were replaced with ditches and spoil pile.
+This reduced ecological productivity, resulting in reduced fish and wildlife, and the protection from storms that wetlands provide.

 In this photo from Volusia County Mosquito Control, a dragline ditch is filled.

-Ditches are less visible in this recently restored coastal wetland.
+Ditches are less visible in this coastal wetland restored in 2010.

-Through early 2010, approximately 305 acres of impacted wetlands have been restored in Mosquito Lagoon, returning approximately 120 acres to wetland elevation.
-Restored wetlands provide more space for wading and shore birds and greater production of fishes, crabs and shrimps and the plants they depend upon.
-Restored wetlands can produce about 50 pounds of resident fish per acre per year.
+Restored wetlands provide more space for wading and shore birds and greater production of fishes, crabs and shrimps and the plants they depend on.

-Mosquito impoundments were designed to manage mosquito production by isolating wetlands from the Indian River Lagoon and flooding them with the use of wells or pumps.
-They were constructed with heavy machinery that was used to dig a “borrow ditch.”
-This sediment was piled on the outer edge of the marsh to create a dike, which isolated the interior wetland from the rest of the estuary.
+Mosquito impoundments were designed to manage mosquito production by isolating wetlands from the nearby waterway, such as the Indian River Lagoon, and flooding the impoundment using wells or pumps.
+The impoundments were constructed with heavy machinery that dug a “borrow ditch.”
+Sediment from the ditch was piled on the outer edge of the marsh to create a dike, which isolated the interior wetland from the rest of the estuary.

-The problem: Impoundments devastated wetland functions and destroyed wetland vegetation.
-Negative impacts of the impoundments included:
+Impoundments devastated wetland functions and destroyed wetland vegetation.
+Other impacts of the impoundments include: